susom/twilio_enhancements/README.md

 Note: You should be able to apply this to an existing Twilio number used by REDCap with no ill-effect.
 It does NOT change the sid or token and does not affect normal REDCap behavior.

 ### Future Plans
-- [ ] Automate parts of the Twilio subaccount creation process based on the Twilio survey
+- [ ] Automate parts of the Twilio sub-account creation process based on the Twilio survey
 - [ ] Add API calls to Twilio to retrieve billing and usage information from Twilio sub-accounts